Origin and use of the term metalloid: 1960–present

-In 1969 the classic and authoritative Hackh's Chemical Dictionary included entries for both 'metalloid' and 'semimetal'.
+In 1969, the classic and authoritative Hackh's Chemical Dictionary included entries for both 'metalloid' and 'semimetal'.
 The latter term was described as obsolete.

-In 1970 IUPAC recommended abandoning the term metalloid because of its continuing inconsistent use in different languages.
+In 1970, IUPAC recommended abandoning the term metalloid because of its continuing inconsistent use in different languages.
 They suggested using the terms metal, semimetal and nonmetal instead.
 Despite this recommendation, use of the term 'metalloid' increased dramatically.
 Google Ngram Viewer showed a fourfold increase in the use of the word 'metalloid' (as compared to 'semimetal') in the American English corpus from 1972 to 1983.
 There was a sixfold increase in the British English corpus from 1976 to 1983.
 As at 2011, the difference in usage across the English corpus was around 4:1 in favour of 'metalloid'.

 The most recent IUPAC publications on chemical nomenclature (the "Red Book", 2005) and terminology (the "Gold Book", 2006–) do not include any recommendations as to the usage or non-usage of the terms metalloid or semimetal.

 Use of the term semimetal when discussing the periodic table, rather than metalloid, has recently been discouraged.
 This is because the former term 'has a well defined and quite distinct meaning' in band structure, where a semimetal is an element or a compound where the highest occupied and lowest unoccupied bands overlap in terms of energy, but have different momenta.
-This often results in only a small number of charge carrierscharge, for instance the densities in the elemental semimetals carbon (as graphite, in the direction of its planes), arsenic, antimony and bismuth are 3×10^18 cm^{−3}, 2 ×10^20 cm^{−3}, 5×10^19 cm^{−3} and 3×10^17 cm^{−3} respectively.
+This often results in only a small number of charge carriers, for instance the densities in the elemental semimetals carbon (as graphite, in the direction of its planes), arsenic, antimony and bismuth are 3×10^18 cm^{−3}, 2 ×10^20 cm^{−3}, 5×10^19 cm^{−3} and 3×10^17 cm^{−3} respectively.
 In contrast, the room-temperature concentration of charge carriers in metals usually exceeds 10^{22} cm^{−3}.

 References to 'metalloid' as being outdated have also been described as 'nonsense' noting that 'it accurately describes these weird in-between elements'.